lightly-io/workshop-sustainable-productivity/books_apps_tools.md

 [**Freedom**](https://freedom.to/) shuts down your internet connection. :) I enjoyed their previous version more.
 It had just a timer, and no options.

-Other choices include Buddhify, The Mindfulness App and Stop Breathe & Think.
+Other choices include Buddhify, Whi, and Insight Timer.
 I use an app called **Pranayama** to help with my deep breathing.
 It looks weird, but works like a charm.
 If you want to practice your breath at your laptop, use http://www.xhalr.com/.

 To improve my sleep I use [f.lux](https://justgetflux.com/).